Retail Store Location Analysis in New York

 Regulatory Notes

-SLA (State Liquor Authority) licenses take 4-6 months.
-Community board approval is required for new liquor licenses in most neighborhoods.
-The Commercial Rent Tax applies in Manhattan below 96th Street for rents above $250K/year.
+Department of Consumer and Worker Protection handles most retail licensing.
+SLA (State Liquor Authority) licences take 4-6 months and require community-board approval in most neighborhoods.
+Commercial Rent Tax applies in Manhattan below 96th Street for rents above $250K/year — factor into your unit economics.

 Retail Store Location Mistakes to Avoid in New York